-Hundreds of Hoosiers stand outside the Indiana House during a X-hour debate on a restrictive abortion ban.
+Hundreds of Hoosiers stand outside the Indiana House during a lengthy debate on a restrictive abortion ban.
 (Whitney Downard/Indiana Capital Chronicle)

 Indiana’s governor signed into law late Friday a Republican-backed bill that will ban virtually all abortions in the state, making it the first to enact abortion-restricting legislation since the U.S. Supreme Court overturned Roe v.
 Wade.

 The ban takes effect on Sept.
 15, at which point Indiana will have one of the most restrictive abortion laws in the nation.

 Senators accepted the House-amended version of the bill in a 28-19 concurrence vote late Friday evening after more than three hours of debate.

 The vote marked the close of a special legislative session that saw nearly two weeks of long days and heated debate in both chambers of the General Assembly.

 Republican Gov. Eric Holcomb signed the bill into law less than an hour after the General Assembly recessed.

 “Following the overturning of Roe, I stated clearly that I would be willing to support legislation that made progress in protecting life.
 In my view, SEA 1 accomplishes this goal following its passage in both chambers of the Indiana General Assembly with a solid majority of support,” Holcomb said in a statement.